brakedust/lqts/LQTS-Documentation.md

 # 2. Starting the Job Server

-The job server is started simply by:
+LQST is a client/server app.
+The server runs on localhost (IP address is 127.0.0.1) and port 9200.
+The server has process pool and a queue that it uses to manage jobs that are submitted to it.
+The server is started using the qstart.exe program.

 ```
 $ qstart.exe
 ```
-The server should display
+On start up the server should display

 ```
 Starting up LoQuTuS server - 1.0.8+5bc479c